Originally Published on October 25, 2022

 - Contextual features: These include any context-based information a company has about the customer.
 This could be the OS system they use on their device or their past purchases.

-- Behavioral features: These are the specific behaviors and actions customers take inside your product.
+- features: These are the specific behaviors and actions customers take inside your product.
 For example, the number of times a user shares a playlist in a music-streaming app.

 Once you have identified the features to focus on, you will need to extract them to standardize the variables or attributes.
 You should only select the information that is relevant for analyzing churn.